Frequently Asked Questions

 • Mutual Non-Disclosure Agreement.

-• Potential Enterprise Value (EV) ranges and the minority equity interest % being contemplated.
+• Potential Enterprise Value (EV) ranges and the % of equity to be divested.

 • Description of the information requirement for detailed due diligence that would normally be included in a comprehensive Confidential Information Memorandum CIM.